I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_getmultiplaneoverlaycaps.md

 ## Members

+`MaxPlanes`

 `MaxRGBPlanes`

 [out] Indicates the total number of RGB planes, including the DWM’s primary, that can be supported simultaneously.

 `MaxShrinkFactor`

 [out] Indicates the maximum shrink factor that can be applied to a plane.

 `MaxStretchFactor`

 [out] Indicates the maximum stretch factor that can be applied to a plane.

 `MaxYUVPlanes`

 [out] Indicates the total number of YUV planes that can be supported simultaneously.

 `OverlayCaps`

 [out] A DXGK_MULTIPLANEOVERLAYCAPS structure indicating the plane capabilities.

 `VidPnSourceId`

 [in] Indicates the VidPn source for which we are querying multiplane overlay capabilities.

 ## Requirements